atif-dev/FEM_newsletter-sign-up-with-success-message/README.md

 ### Continued development

-  With the help of GROK AI I have found two screen readers(NVDA and VoiceOver).
+  With the help of GROK AI I found two screen readers(NVDA and VoiceOver).
 In future I will explore how to check/test accessibility.

 ### Useful resources